IsaacSchemm/Crowmask/README.md

 ## Implementation details

+Layers:

+* **Crowmask.Data**: contains the data storage types and and data context, which map to documents in Cosmos DB using the Cosmos DB backend of EF Core.
+* **Crowmask.Weasyl**: used to connect to the Weasyl API and retrieve user and submission information.
+* **Crowmask.DomainModeling**: converts data objects like `Submission`, many of which are Weasyl-specific, to more general F# records like `Post`, with only the properties needed to expose the information via ActivityPub or the web UI.
+* **Crowmask.ActivityPub**: converts domain model objects to ActivityPub objects (represented as `IDictionary<string, object>`); serializes these objects to LD-JSON (by manually adding the `@context`), and creates private messages to the admin actor.
+* **Crowmask.Cache**: Retrieves new user or submission information from Weasyl when necessary, and creates ActivityPub `Update` activities when the ActivityPub representation of a user or submission changes.
+* **Crowmask.Remote**: Talks to other ActivityPub servers.
+* **Crowmask.Markdown**: Implements the web UI by creating Markdown and HTML representations of data available through ActivityPub `GET` endpoints.
+* **Crowmask**: The main Azure Functions project, responsible for handling HTTP requests and running timed functions.

+Configuration values are passed using custom singleton dependencies:

+* `DomainModeling.IAdminActor`: provides the admin actor's ActivityPub ID.
+Implemented in `Program.cs` from the configuration value `AdminActor`.
+* `DomainModeling.ICrowmaskHost`: provides the domain name that Crowmask is expected to run on.
+Implemented in `Program.cs` from the configuration value `CrowmaskHost`.
+* `DomainModeling.IHandleHost`: provides the domain name used in the Crowmask actor's handle.
+(Can be the same as the Crowmask domain.)
+Implemented in `Program.cs` from the configuration value `HandleHost`.
+* `Remote.ISigner`: signs HTTP requests.
+Implemented by `KeyProvider`, which uses the key from Azure Key Vault specified in `KeyVaultHost`.
+* `Cache.IPublicKeyProvider`: provides the actor's public key in PEM format.
+Implemented by `KeyProvider`, which uses the key from Azure Key Vault specified in `KeyVaultHost`.
+* `Weasyl.IWeasylApiKeyProvider`: provides the Weasyl API key.
+Implemented in `Program.cs` from the configuration value `WeasylApiKey`.

 Internal objects:

 - [x] `User`: a cached user from Weasyl, along with information about when Crowmask last attempted to refresh it and when it was last refreshed